Jack Rabbit

 Another important organization is the Alberta Institute for Wildlife Conservation (AIWC), which focuses on the rescue, rehabilitation, and release of injured and orphaned wildlife.
 The AIWC also conducts research and advocacy to address conservation issues affecting jack rabbits and other species.
 Their educational outreach programs aim to raise awareness about the importance of preserving natural habitats and fostering a harmonious relationship between humans and wildlife.

 For those interested in contributing to jackrabbit conservation, participating in citizen science projects can be a rewarding way to get involved.
 Initiatives such as the Alberta Biodiversity Monitoring Institute (ABMI) encourage volunteers to collect data on local wildlife populations, including jack rabbits.
 This data is invaluable for informing conservation strategies and monitoring the health of ecosystems.
-By supporting these organizations and participating in conservation efforts, wildlife enthusiasts can make a meaningful impact on the preservation of Calgary’s natural heritage.
+By supporting these organizations and participating in conservation efforts, wildlife enthusiasts can make a meaningful impact on the preservation of Calgary’s natural heritage, even choosing wildlife photography calendars that support ongoing conservation work.

 Conclusion: Embracing Calgary’s Natural Heritage